TSakthikeerthika/Air_Quality_Analysis/README.md

 It's particularly useful for getting a quick overview of the statistical measures of your data.

 # step 2:Data Pre-Processing
-We drop the column PM 2.5 having full of NaN values.
+I drop the column PM 2.5 having full of NaN values.
 Replace missing values in all rows by mean value of that row.
 And checking for duplicates , but no duplicates were found so , dataset remains the same.

 # step 3: Visualization and Analysis

+# Time Series Plots:
-#Time Series Plots: Time series plots are essential for visualizing how air quality parameters change over
+Time series plots are essential for visualizing how air quality parameters change over time.

-time.
+# Line charts:

-#Line charts: Can show trends, seasonal patterns, and long-term changes in pollutant
+Can show trends, seasonal patterns, and long-term changes in pollutant concentrations.

-concentrations.
+# Bar Charts:

-#Bar Charts: Bar charts can be used to compare pollutant levels across different categories or time
+Bar charts can be used to compare pollutant levels across different categories or time intervals.
-intervals.
 For instance, you can use bar charts to compare air quality in different cities or during different months.

+# Correlation matrix:
-#Correlation matrix: A correlation matrix is used to analyze the relationships or associations between variables in a dataset.
+A correlation matrix is used to analyze the relationships or associations between variables in a dataset.
 It provides a structured way to understand how different variables are related to each other.

-Pie-charts:
+# Pie-charts:
 Distribution of Pollutants: Used pie-charts to show the proportion of different pollutants (e.g., SO2, NO2, RSPM/PM10) in the overall air quality data.

 Location-Based Analysis: Used Pie charts to show the distribution of air quality levels across different monitoring stations or locations.

 Comparing Locations: Pie charts to compare the air quality categories for different cities or areas within a region.

-Matplotlib and Seaborn: For data visualization, Matplotlib and Seaborn has been employed.
+# Matplotlib and Seaborn:
+For data visualization, Matplotlib and Seaborn has been employed.
 These libraries offer a wide range of plotting options, allowing us to create informative visualizations that depict air quality trends, pollution hotspots, and model predictions.